GermanHeim/globalsearch-rs-website/src/content/docs/python/comparison-with-rust.md

 5. **Limitations in terms of features**: `PyGlobalSearch` does not expose all the features of `globalsearch-rs`, potentially limiting advanced users who require specific functionality.
 As of now, the focus is on providing a core set of tools that are most relevant for Python users.
 We currently don't support parallelism of stage 1 using rayon nor checkpointing (no feature flags).
+Also, for the COBYLA local solver, we only support a maximum of 1000 constraints.